macrametv/www.macrame.tv/_posts/2021-01-15-matteo-de-mayda.md

     >

-    > * On his Role as a Graphic Designer
+    > * On His Role as a Graphic Designer

     **And that something was the content.** He felt there was a story behind every project he was working on, but the story was not properly covered, or told.